Gokul7904231/AI-Operating-Content-generator/README.md

 # 🔎 External Intelligence

-The broader FactoryOS architecture also leaves room for external research tooling.
+The broader ShortForge architecture also leaves room for external research tooling.

 Agent-Reach was considered as a unified interface for agent access to platforms such as: